North American Food

 Further east, along the Mississippi and Missouri rivers, people also ate a lot of fish and gathered nuts and berries.
 Along the Great Lakes, Cree people ate fish with wild rice that they gathered in the wetlands around the lakes.

 And on the East Coast, the Iroquois and the Algonquin ate venison (deer meat) and fish, and also pigeon and turkey and rabbit.
 Sometimes they ate bear, which was important even though it was hard to get, because it had a lot of fat, and the deer and fish didn't.
-Like the Californians, they gathered acorns to make bread, and they also made bread out of sunflower seeds.
-To sweeten their food, they used maple sugar and maple syrup, and also wild honey.
+Like the Californians, they gathered acorns to make bread, and they also made bread out of sunflower seeds and chestnuts.
+To sweeten their food, East Coast people used maple sugar and maple syrup, and also wild honey.
 Cooks put maple sugar in bread, stew, tea, and vegetables, and people sprinkled it on top of their berries.
-In the south-east, Cherokee people ate a lot of turtle, fish, and venison, sweet potatoes and also acorn bread.
+In the south-east, Cherokee people ate a lot of turtle, fish, and venison, sweet potatoes and also acorn and chestnut bread.

 An important food for people who were travelling or hunting was pemmican, a sort of energy bar made of berries and chopped meat, that people could eat without having to stop and cook anything.

 But around 1000 BC, people began to eat very differently in North America.
 The Pueblo people began to farm about this time.
 They got corn and beans and squash from the pre-Olmec people of Mexico, and they began to eat a lot of these three crops (the "Three Sisters") instead of the wild foods.
 People made corn into a flat bread, like modern tacos and tortillas, and rolled up mashed beans inside these wrappers (The beans were the same pinto beans we eat in enchiladas today, but they also had kidney beans and lima beans), with other vegetables like green peppers.